mosaicnetworks/evm-babble/README.md

 ## Usage

-The application needs to be started side-by-side with a Babble node otherwise it
+The application needs to be started in conjunction with a Babble node otherwise it
 wont work.

 The **babble_addr** option specifies the endpoint where the Babble node is listening
 to the App.
 This corresponds to the **proxy_addr** flag used when starting Babble.